 Testing: When it was time for my son to be tested by the district, I was surprised and thrown when they said he was going to be tested WITH a translator…NOT with a bilingual psych. or speech and language pathologist.
 I agreed, but after speaking with my husband, I just couldn’t figure out how these non-Spanish speaking experts were going to figure out what help my Spanish-only speaking son was going to receive.
 Even now as I type it, I still don’t get it.
 How does this happen??
 Why was that the only option offered to me??
 We emailed the director and asked that we would prefer not to use a translator.
 They responded immediately and a Spanish speaking psych and Speech and Language Pathologist were found to test our son.

 My son was tested in Spanish.
 We had his IEP this past Friday.
-My son who said his first word at close to two years old, my son, who could not advocate for himself and now says, “ESO NO ME GUSTA!”, my son, who will blow us all away, will no longer be needing Speech services because he is speaking at, or in some circumstances, above, age level.
+My son who said his first word at close to two years old, my son, who could not advocate for himself and now says, “ESO NO ME GUSTA!”, my son will no longer be needing Speech services because he is speaking at, or in some circumstances, above, age level.
 And all in Spanish.
 I am not a failure.
 As my best friend said, “This is 100%*** all your hard work!
 And in Spanish!!
 Chingona!!!”

 ***While I would like to take all the credit.
 Obviously my husband deserves some.
 He’s amazing, supportive, and helped our son with an open mind.